codemod-com/codemod-registry/.github/ISSUE_TEMPLATE/report-faulty-codemod.md

 ---
 name: Report faulty codemod
-about: 'Please do not include any proprietary code.
-Provide a minimum meaningful sample so we can reproduce the issue. '
+about: ''
 title: ''
 labels: ''
 assignees: ''

 ---

-**Codemod name**
-Provide a name of the faulty codemod

-**Codemod input**
-Provide a sample code that codemod was executed on

-**Expected codemod ouput**

-Provide expected codemod output

-**Actual codemod output**
-Provide actual codemod output
+:warning::warning: Please do not include any proprietary code in the issue. :warning::warning:

+---
+### Codemod:

+**1. Code before transformation (Input for codemod)**

+**2. Expected code after transformation (Desired output of codemod)**

+**3. Faulty code obtained after running the current version of the codemod (Actual output of codemod)**

+---
 **Additional context**
-Add any other context about the problem here.